NikkoGarcia/try-hack-me-walkthroughs/Network Services 2/README.md

 2. Let's do a sanity check, let's check the permissions of the "bash" executable using "ls -la bash".
 What does the permission set look like?
 Make sure that it ends with -sr-x.
 - -rwsr-sr-x

-3. Find the root flag (Find on your own)
+3. Find the root flag

 ![Screen Shot 2021-02-04 at 5 20 43 PM](https://user-images.githubusercontent.com/55337670/106985325-5304ee80-670d-11eb-94e3-89acaef950ee.png)